harawata/ibatis-apache-svn/java/mapper/mapper2/tools/abator/core/doc/README.txt

    - IBATIS: for the iBATIS DAO Framework (an optional part of iBATIS)
    - SPRING: for the SpringFramework
-   - GENERIC-CI: for DAOs that only use the iBatis SQL mapping API.
+   - GENERIC-CI: for DAOs that only use the iBATIS SQL mapping API.
 In this DAO the SQlMapClient must be supplied through constructor injection.
-   - GENERIC-SI: for DAOs that only use the iBatis SQL mapping API.
+   - GENERIC-SI: for DAOs that only use the iBATIS SQL mapping API.
 In this DAO the SQlMapClient must be supplied through setter injection.